Ervin Taha

-Ervin Taha (born 14 March 1999) is a French professional footballer who plays as forward for Championnat National 2 club Bourges Foot 18.
+Ervin Taha (born 14 March 1999) is a French professional footballer who plays as forward for Al-Fujairah.

 Club career

 Taha developed through the Girondins de Bordeaux academy.
 He made his Ligue 1 debut for the club on 28 November 2017 against Saint-Étienne coming on for Jonathan Cafú in the 81st minute of a 3–0 home win.

 In June 2019 Taha joined the reserves of Guingamp.
 After making three Ligue 2 appearances for the club, he signed a three-year professional contract with Guingamp on 29 May 2020.

 On 27 November 2020, Taha joined Laval on loan until the end of the 2020–21 season, in order to get playing time.

 On 1 February 2022, Taha moved on loan to Créteil.

 On 13 September 2023, Taha signed with Les Herbiers.

 International career

 Born in France, Taha is of Ivorian descent.
 He is a youth international for France.